razerofficial/UE4_XDK_SampleApp/README.md

 <a name="StreamGetId"></a>
 **StreamGetId**

 Intended for Cloud Gaming Platforms, store the stream id to persist in user preferences to continue streaming if the game is suspended or closed. shortcode:
 The shortcode is a null terminated string.
 Use the shortcode that authorized the stream to obtain the stream id.  streamId should be a preallocated buffer to get the stream key.
 The buffer should have a length of 48.  length:
 Length will return zero if the key could not be obtained.
 If the length is greater than zero, it will be the length of the returned streaming id.
 Retrieve the stream id after authorizing the shortcode.
 The authorization window will expire in 5 minutes.
-Be sure to save the stream key before the window expires.  platform: is the null terminated string that identifies the source of the stream: { GEFORCE_NOW, LUNA, STADIA, GAME_PASS }
+Be sure to save the stream key before the window expires.
 StreamGetStatus() should return the READY status to use this method.
 ```c++
 FString UChromaSDKPluginBPLibrary::StreamGetId(const FString& shortcode);
 ```